CelliesProjects/OpenStreetMap-esp32/README.md

 ### TLS validation note

-This project currently uses `setInsecure()` for `WiFiClientSecure` connections.
+This project currently uses `setInsecure()` for `WiFiClientSecure` connections, which disables certificate validation.
-This means server certificates are **not** validated.
-The trade-offs are:

-- ❌ No TLS validation → potential API key leakage or manipulated tiles (low risk in practice).
+- Risk: Without TLS validation, responses could in theory be intercepted or altered.
+This matters most if requests carry secrets (e.g. API keys).

+- Practical impact: Standard OpenStreetMap tile servers do not require API keys or credentials.
+In this case, the main risk is limited to someone tampering with map images.

-- ✅ Much simpler setup → supports multiple tileservers without managing CA bundles.
+- Benefit: Simplifies setup and supports multiple tile providers without needing to manage CA certificates.

 ## How to use